Iridescent Soap Bubbles - xelsed.ai

 }

-Automatically resizes the canvas to match the new window dimensions whenever the browser window is resized.
+Automatically called by p5 whenever the browser window is resized; this resizes the canvas to match the new window dimensions so the sketch always fills the screen.

 bubbles array